There’s no debate, eye makeup continues to dominate makeup trends at the moment.

 The everyday approach?
 Soft washes of colour on the eyes, be they gently shimmering and soft shades of nude, rose pinks or gold or matte tones that add dimension and shape.

-Of course more bold and directional statements are also everywhere, particularly bold and creative eyeliner and
+Of course more bold and directional statements are also everywhere, particularly bold and creative eyeliner looks.

 Right now we’re embracing the former, soft-wash approach because the products available are just so pretty and allow an easy twist on the application approach you usually take.